data-pirate/Todo-app-with-reminders/Readme.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+list of things you need to use the software.
 * npm
   ```sh
   npm install npm@latest -g